 About Terra Lightfoot · Hamilton, Ontario

 A gutsy roots-rocker with a big molasses-drenched spill of a voice, Terra Lightfoot doesn’t ask for your musical attention; she bloody well rides over and takes it.
-It was not always thus, although music has been her constant companion since childhood.
-She sat beside her grandmother as she played organ in church; her mother gifted her with her first electric guitar at the age of 12; and she was tutored by her aunt who played in a ‘70s rock band.
-Lightfoot made a tentative foray into solo performance in 2011 with a debut album.
-It didn’t make much of a splash, largely because she was still playing it quiet and polite.
+It was not always thus, although music has been her constant companion since childhood, with an organ-playing grandmother and rocker aunt.
+Lightfoot made a tentative foray into solo performance in 2011 with a debut album that was, in retrospect, quiet and polite.
 Not yet comfortable with fully loosing her octave-spanning, note-bending powerhouse of a voice, showing off her bluesy guitar chops, it took some time as a member of the alt-country Dinner Belles to settle into her musical power.
-With her sophomore album, Every Time My Mind Runs Wild, she slips the leash of "quiet and polite" entirely.
+With sophomore album she slipped the leash of "quiet and polite" entirely.
+A recent tour with an all-female band and crew cemented her commitment celebrating women in music.
+A trip to Nashville to record her 2020 album Consider the Speed broke the dam wide open.
+There she quickly poured out over a dozen songs reflecting on life as a touring musician, past relationships, and the death of her grandmother – her most soulful, soul-baring, soul-searching record to date.
 Wielding her red Gibson SG with consummate swagger, and a voice that is more than a match for it, the power of Lightfoot’s voice and poetry is transporting.